-VOICE LESSONS (13 years and older) I have been extremely fortunate to study with a number of internationally recognized teachers and performers.
+VOICE LESSONS (13 years and older)- weekly reserved lessons and drop-in lessons available I have been extremely fortunate to study with a number of internationally recognized teachers and performers.
 These teachers have truly influenced my own teaching and approach in the studio.
 Upon graduating in 2008 with my Doctor of Musical Arts Degree in Voice Performance, I have been balancing teaching while singing professionally with many of the top regional opera companies and professional ensembles in the state of Wisconsin.
 I am now completing my fifteenth year of private teaching and I have a lot of insight into teaching young singers.
 With an emphasis on quality education, students are encouraged to become well-rounded musicians and supporters of the fine arts.

 When you come for your voice lessons, I will try to learn as much as possible about you and your voice.
 I do my very best to evaluate the voice in terms of breath, tone, freedom, flexibility, resonance and more.
 I listen closely to understand your learning style and the language you use to describe your voice and singing.
 From there, I adapt to fit your ideal learning needs so that I can best communicate and interact with you on level that makes you feel comfortable.
 Once I am well acquainted with you and your voice, I develop goals to address your vocal needs which will help you improve your vocal technique.
 In your voice lessons we will study technique, ear training, solfege, performance techniques, and a variety of vocal repertoire.
 In addition to vocal training, students gain experience in studying foreign languages, singing various vocal styles, audition preparation, performance techniques, and more.